zuplo-samples/mysql-planetscale-postgrest/README.md

 PostgREST requests are sent from the front-end to a catch-all route which invokes a serverless function.
 That function translates the request into a SQL query and executes it against your Neon database.
 The results are returned as a JSON.

-NOTE: I wouldn't recommend actually performing SQL queries from your front-end - I bundled this together for demonstration purposes.
-You are essentially providing a door for malicious actors to interact with your database from your front-end.
-Instead, I would host the PostgREST API in a separate project (and protected behind a gateway), and call it from CRUD RESTful serverless functions on this project.
+NOTE: Be careful performing SQL queries from your front-end - I bundled this together for demonstration purposes.
+I would host the PostgREST API in a separate project (and protected behind a gateway), and call it from CRUD RESTful serverless functions on this project.
 Alternatively, I think you can implement stuff like row-level security and anon keys to make this method more secure, which is what Supabase does.

 ## Tools